futuresuper/website/src/posts/coal-billionaire-secretly-funds-pro-coal-propaganda-and-no-one-is-surprised.md

 ---
-title: Coal Billionaire Secretly Funds Pro-Coal Propaganda, And No One Is Surprised
+title: "Coal Billionaire Secretly Funds Pro-Coal Propaganda, And No One Is Surprised"
+slug: coal-billionaire-secretly-funds-pro-coal-propaganda-and-no-one-is-surprised
 date: 2019-02-05T19:12:33.184Z
 tags:
   - Ethical Investing